JimHans/live2d-kanban-desktop/README_EN.md

 ## 🎰Functions available now:
 - Specially designed UI with fake-blur theme and toolbox design for desktop users make it more elegant to use on the desktop.
 - Carry on the past Web version, the app is connected with Tencent NLP API and is able to start conversations timely with texting.
+- New ChatGPT chat mode allows you to chat with GPT-3.5-Turbo using the input box below.
 - You can conveniently switch the input box at the bottom of the app to web-searching mode and search whatever you want at any time with your customized search engines.
 - Brand NEW calendar schedule reminder included.
 Kanban can automatically remind you by alerting with sound and visual effects after you input your remind time and context.
 The alert sounds are from MIUI default ringtone database.
 - New bubble mode allows you to minimize the kanban girl by clicking the "×" button in the toolbox.
 The app will then minimize to a small bubble on the right-bottom side of your screen.